Casterlabs/swetrix-java/README.md

 swetrix.trackPageView("/"); // Tracking page views is easy.

 swetrix.track("my_custom_event", false); // You can also track custom events.

+swetrix.startHeartbeat(); // This updates your "Live visitors" statistic in Swetrix.
 ```

 ## Installation (Maven)